Every free basic convex semi-algebraic set has an LMI representation: Introduction

-Our concern in this paper is representing a convex nc basic open semi-algebraic set in a form suitable for semidefinite programming.
-A (affine) {\bf linear pencil} $L$ is an expression of the form where, for some positive integer $\ell$, each $A_j$ is an $\ell \times \ell$ symmetric matrix with real entries.
-The pencil is monic if $A_0=I$ in which case we say $L$ is .
+A {\bf linear pencil} $L$ is an expression of the form where, for some positive integer $\ell$, each $A_j$ is an $\ell \times \ell$ symmetric matrix with real entries.
+(While linear pencil is standard usage, it is a bit of a misnomer.
+When the constant term $A_0$ is non-zero, a linear pencil is actually affine linear.)
+The integer $\ell$ is the {\bf size} of the pencil.
+The pencil is monic if $A_0=I$ in which case $L$ is .